unexist/blog/_drafts/logging-vs-tracing.md

 ### Get the whole story

 One of the main drivers of [Domain Storytelling][] is to convey information step-by-step in complete sentences.
-Each step is one action item inside of the story and normally just covers one specific path - the happy path here.
+Each step is one action item of the story and normally just covers one specific path - the happy path here.

-This is still probably difficult to grasp, so fire up your browser, it is time for some first hand experience:
+This is still probably difficult to grasp, so fire up your browser, it is time to see it for
+yourself:

 1. Download the [source file][] from the repository.
 2. Point your browser to <https://egon.io>.